All Episodes

 I know in life, an individual who goes through life that way will never be who that individual is.

-You're going to always be miserable and unhappy because you're you're letting other people define your happiness for you.
+You're going to always be miserable and unhappy because you're letting other people define your happiness for you.

-And it's same thing here.
+And the same thing here.

 It makes no sense to me.